toto850105/rappor-docker/README.md

 Rstudio server
 ---
 The server is on port 8787
-Use rstudio:rstudio to login in
+Use rstudio : rstudio to login in